kiamichiRiver/SurveyAnalysis/README.md

 # Scripts
 **[surveyLocations.R]:**
-  - Plots the location of where each surveyor took their survey.
+  - Downloads the qualtrics data for online surveys and mturk surveys.
+Plots the location of where each surveyor took their survey.
     There is a national plot and local (state of Oklahoma) plot.
   - [R Package Installation]:
       ```
       install.packages("sp")